 As a native plant, butterfly weed is well-adapted to less-than-ideal conditions.

-It grows well in clay soil, in dry or rocky soil, or even in drought conditions.
-It does best in full sun, but will withstand some shade as well.
+It grows well in clay soil, in a dry or rocky soil, or even in drought conditions.
+It does best in full sun but will withstand some shade as well.